 The Bodhisatta was once a tree fairy.
-A poor man began tending the Bodhisatta’s Judas tree every day: sweeping the ground below it; pulling grass around its roots; and offering flowers, perfumes, and incense.
-Each day he greeted the tree and wished it “Peace be with thee” as he departed.
-The Bodhisatta appreciated the attention and one day decided to ask the man why he worshipped him.
+A poor man began tending the Bodhisatta’s Judas tree: sweeping the ground below it; pulling grass around its roots; and offering flowers, perfumes, and incense.
+Every day he greeted the tree and wished it “Peace be with thee” as he departed.
+The Bodhisatta appreciated the attention and wanted to know why the man worshipped him.

 In the Lifetime of the Buddha